March 7th, 2021

 Consider the feather.
 Not only an instrument of flight but also of insulation, waterproofing, camouflage and communication.
 Feathers can conceal or attract.
 They can be vibrantly colored without using pigment.
 They can store water or repel it.
 They can snap, whistle, hum, vibrate, boom, and whine.
 They are a near-perfect airfoil and the lightest, most efficient insulation ever discovered.
-The falcon is a great example of the marvelous engineering of the feather.
+Consider the feather of the falcon.
 The falcon has been clocked at over 150 miles per hour as they dive after prey and at the last second they pull up mere feet above the ground.
 The stress involved in those maneuvers has been measured at 29 Gs.
-Air Force pilots most often pass out after enduring anything over 9 Gs.
+The Air Force's F-22 fighter jet can endure no more than 9 Gs before significant and permanent changes occur in different parts of the aircraft.

 Now consider the leaf.
 This leaf once housed the food factory of a tree, the greatest of plants.
 Through a process known as photosynthesis this leaf was the meeting place of carbon dioxide (wafting in from the air), water (drawn up from the ground), and sunlight.
 All are brought together in the presence of chlorophyll.
 The chlorophyll traps the sunlight and uses the energy to split atoms of water (H2O).
 Where there was H2O now there is H plus O. The O (oxygen) floats away into the atmosphere as oxygen gas.
 At the same time the hydrogen from the water is combined with the carbon from the air and with some complex maneuvering are transformed into simple sugars, fats and proteins a.k.a. plant food.